Home > When to Visit Europe

 - Paris – The Best Luxury Hotels

 - Reykjavik Hotels for Families

 - Rome – The Best Luxury Hotels

 - Rome Hotels for Families

 - Santorini Hotels for Families

 When is the Best Time to Visit Europe?

-- Best Time for Beaches: If you hope to enjoy lounging on the sand and perhaps taking a dip in the sea, the best time to visit Europe’s beaches is late June through September.
-In late May and early June, the water temperatures may not have warmed up enough yet, but the end of summer can be an ideal time to go.
-If you’re hoping for the fewest crowds and optimal conditions, plan your visit around mid- to late-September, after the kids have gone back to school, when the weather is often idyllic and the water is warm.
+- Best Time to Visit Europe for Beaches: If you hope to enjoy sunbathing and swimming in the sea, the best time to visit Europe’s beaches is late June through September.
+In late May and early June, the water temperatures can still be cool, but by the end of summer can be an ideal time to go.
+If you’re hoping for the fewest crowds and optimal conditions, plan your visit around mid to late-September, after the kids have gone back to school, when the weather is often idyllic and the water is warm.
 The beaches of Greece are at their best from late May to late October.

 - Best Time to Visit Europe for Skiing: Most ski resorts in Europe open in late November and close in mid-April, and generally the earlier in the season, the better the snow.
 For optimal conditions, fewer crowds, and the best bargains on lift tickets, accommodations, and the like, go in January.
 Avoid a European ski trip around the holidays, including Christmas, New Years, Easter and the winter half term that falls in mid to late-February.